FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Related Work

 \subsection{Positivity and Bound Preservation}

 Positivity preservation and boundedness are classical concerns in computational physics, where violations can cause numerical instability or unphysical solutions.
-Traditional numerical schemes achieve positivity and boundedness through careful limiter design or convex combinations \citep{van1979towards, zhang2010positivity}, with finite volume methods providing a natural framework \citep{leveque2002finite}.
-In machine learning approaches, boundedness is typically enforced via penalty terms, output clipping, or sigmoid squashing.
-However, such strategies interact poorly with autoregressive rollout: small violations accumulate over time, eventually producing catastrophic errors \citep{liu2025neural}.
-Our feasible-set transport head provides a structural guarantee by construction, ensuring every predicted flux yields bounded updates regardless of the learned parameters.
+Traditional numerical schemes achieve these properties through careful limiter design or convex combinations \citep{van1979towards, zhang2010positivity}, with finite volume methods providing a natural framework.
+In machine learning approaches, boundedness is typically enforced via penalty terms, output clipping, or sigmoid squashing, but such strategies interact poorly with autoregressive rollout: small violations accumulate over time, eventually producing catastrophic errors \citep{liu2025neural}.
+The flux-based conservative surrogates reviewed above, while providing exact conservation, do not address the preservation of physical bounds on the conserved quantities.
+Our capacity-constrained transport heads fill this gap by providing structural bound guarantees: every predicted transport plan yields bounded updates regardless of the learned parameters.